munificent/craftinginterpreters/book/functions.md

 ## Return Statements

 We can get data into functions by passing parameters, but we've got no way to get results back <span name="hotel">*out*</span>.
-Since the body of a function is a list of statements, which don't produce values, the implementation of `call()` in LoxFunction merely executes them and then returns `nil`.

-If Lox was an expression-oriented language like Ruby or Scheme, the body would be an expression that implicitly evaluated to a value and that would be the function's result.
-Because we have statements, we need dedicated syntax for emitted the result value.
+If Lox was an expression-oriented language like Ruby or Scheme, the body would be an expression whose value is implicitly the function's result.
+But in Lox, the body of a function is a list of statements which don't produce values, so we need dedicated syntax for emitting a result.
 In other words, return statements.
 I'm sure you can guess the grammar already:

 <aside name="hotel">